ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-2.The Data Dictionary.md

 ### V\$SQLTEXT

-This view displays information about SQL that is currently being executed in the server.
+This view displays information about SQL text that is currently being executed in the server.

 | Column name | Type        | Description                            |
 | ----------- | ----------- | -------------------------------------- |